 Office of the Bishop

 The Bishop of the Nebraska Synod is an ordained minister of Word and Sacrament selected to lead the Synod by the Synod Assembly every six years.
-Among the Bishop's many duties as the Synod's pastor, the Bishop is responsible for:
+Among the Bishop’s many duties are:

 - preaching, teaching and administering the sacraments in accord with the Confession of Faith of the church.

 - the ministry of Word and Sacrament in the Synod and its congregations, providing pastoral care and leadership for the Synod, its congregations, its ordained ministers and its other rostered leaders.

 - exercising the church’s power to ordain approved candidates to ordained ministry in the ELCA.

 - commissioning approved candidates for service as associates in ministry and consecrating approved candidates for service as diaconal ministers and deaconesses.